Skip to main content

 (b) Verify that the developmental disabilities personnel holds independent provider certification issued by the department.

-(B) Training programs for developmental disabilities personnel
+(C) Training programs for developmental disabilities personnel

 (1) Health-related activities and prescribed medication administration training program

-(a) A health-related activities and prescribed medication administration training program provided pursuant to this rule, to prepare developmental disabilities personnel to perform health-related activities, administer oral prescribed medication, administer topical prescribed medication, administer topical over-the-counter musculoskeletal medication, and administer oxygen and metered dose inhaled medication, shall be at a minimum a fourteen-hour course; one hour equals sixty minutes of classroom instruction.
-Relevant agency-specific and/or facility-specific material may be added to the department-approved curriculum described in paragraph (B)(1)(c) of this rule only with additional corresponding classroom instruction time beyond the fourteen-hour course.
+(a) A health-related activities and prescribed medication administration training program provided pursuant to this rule, to prepare developmental disabilities personnel to perform health-related activities, administer oral prescribed medication, administer topical prescribed medication, administer topical over-the-counter musculoskeletal medication, and administer oxygen and metered dose inhaled medication, will be at a minimum a fourteen-hour course; one hour equals sixty minutes of classroom instruction.
+Relevant agency-specific and/or facility-specific material may be added to the department-approved curriculum described in paragraph (C)(1)(c) of this rule only with additional corresponding classroom instruction time beyond the fourteen-hour course.

 (b) The department may authorize a registered nurse trainer to provide a portion of the health-related activities and prescribed medication administration training program by audio-visual distance learning.
 The department's authorization will be based upon review and approval of a training program syllabus and supporting documentation submitted by the registered nurse trainer that demonstrate the audio-visual distance learning meets the following requirements: